katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 * What NEON field sites do your current research or Capstone Project ideas coincide with?
 * Is the site or sites core or relocatable?
-* Is or are they terrestrial or aquatic?
+* Are they terrestrial or aquatic?
 * Are there data available for the NEON field site(s) that you are most interested in?
 What kind of data are available?
 </div>